daniikhan23/thiefs-bargain/README.md

-Thiefs Escape is an endless 2D runner developed for the React Jam competition
+Thief's Bargain is an endless 2D runner developed for the React Jam competition